fbgallet/roam-extension-live-ai-assistant/README.md

 - **Image format**: if you want a square (1024x1024), portrait (1024\*1536), or landscape format (1536x1024), or a transparent background, you have to specify it in your prompt (or the model will choose by itself)
 - **Image in prompt**: the image generation can rely on existing images (as inspiration or source to edit).
 Simply insert one or multiple images in your prompt (by selecting the corresponding blocks or putting them in the choosen context).
 Be aware that each input image will add input tokens cost.
 - **Image edition with mask**: you can target the image edition to a specific part of an image by attaching a copy of the initial image with a transparent area (alpha channel) to indicate where the requested change should be made without altering the rest.
 The image used as a mask will only be recognized as such if you add the keyword `mask` in the markdown link to the image, e.g.: `![mask](url)`

+### Use PDF files as input

+OpenAI and Anthropic models supporting images as input support also `.pdf` files in your prompt or in the context.
+You can insert them both as simple web url or as `{{[[pdf]]: ...}}` component specific to Roam (including the firebase url where your pdf is stored).

+You have to know that for each page, text and an image of the page will be sent as input to the LLM: the total tokens count will be greater than for simple text input, even if there is no image in your .pdf.

 ## 3. Going further to get better answers